iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 </alert>

-We are at cross roads again.
+We are at cross roads.
 Choose to right set of instructions based on your REPL.

 <info>

 #### Light Table

-Have an Instarepl open?
-If not, open it now.

-From the lower right corner menu, select Connect.
-From the overlay, click Connect, and find the directory `training-day` that was created when you followed the instructions at the end of last chaper.
-Have the directory selected?
-Good, hit `Enter`.
+From the menu, select `workspace` and the `Add folder`.
+Find the directory `training-day` and open it.
+The project is now added to Light Table.
+Open the Instarepl again.

 #### lein repl